glicksauce/indexr/README.md

 Javascript (localstorage)

 ## New technologies
 This project relies on parsing a user's local directory to find images (with a stretch goal to automatically parse sub-directories as well).
-This will involve learning some Web API's like [FileSystemDirectoryEntry]: (https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryEntry/createReader)
+This will involve learning some Web API's like [FileSystemDirectoryEntry](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemDirectoryEntry/createReader)

 ## Back End
 ### Tables